airsplay/R2R-EnvDrop/README.md

 # Code and Data for Paper "Learning to Navigate Unseen Environments: Back Translation with Environmental Dropout"

-**Since PyTorch library has been updated to 1.X from 4.X.
-I am now upgrading the code for compatibility and testing the new code.
-Current code is only for previewing and the running scripts would be released before NAACL(06/03).
-Thanks.**

 ## Environment Installation
 Download Navigation Data:
 ```